Baby Back Ribs (Smoker, Oven, or Oven-to-Grill)

 Barbecue Sauce: You can use my homemade sweet and tangy barbecue sauce or a good quality store-bought sauce, like Sweet Baby Ray’s.

-Cooking Ribs: Smoker VS Oven (or Oven-to-grill)
+Cooking Ribs: Smoker VS Oven (or Oven-to-Grill)

-The best way to cook ribs is in a smoker.
+Similar to smoked brisket, the best way to cook ribs is in a smoker.
 Smoking surrounds the ribs in a smoky chamber while cooking them for over 4 hours at a low temperature.
 Cooking the ribs gently allows the fat to render out slowly and the connective tissue to break down, ensuring the ribs are succulent, and the long exposure to smoke allows the meat to take on a distinctive smoky flavor.
 I use a vertical wood pellet smoker from Pit Boss (available through Pit Boss or Amazon), shown below along with my sweet chocolate lab, Gus.

 ribs in pit boss smoker